westonkl/InterviewPrep/README.md

 What is the [call stack](https://en.wikipedia.org/wiki/Call_stack)? also look into: [Memory Management](https://en.wikipedia.org/wiki/Memory_management#DYNAMIC)

-Can you explain dynamic vs static typing and strong vs weak typing?
+Can you explain **dynamic vs static typing and strong vs weak typing?**
+**Static** - Data Types are checked before execution.
+**Dynamic** - Data Types are checked during execution.
+In a **strongly-typed** language, such as Python, "1" + 2 will result in a type error since these languages don't allow for "type-coercion" (implicit conversion of data types).
+On the other hand, a **weakly-typed language**, such as Javascript, will simply output "12" as result.

 Can you explain declarative vs imperative programming?

-Compiled vs interpreted?
+**Compiled vs interpreted?**
+An **Interpreted language** executes its statements line by line.
+Languages such as Python, Javascript, R, PHP, and Ruby are prime examples of Interpreted languages.
+Programs written in an interpreted language runs directly from the source code, with no intermediary compilation step.

 :stethoscope: What do you look for when reviewing code?
 - **B** ottlenecks